cosmos/gravity-bridge/spec/peg_zone_spec.md

 #### unlock(address to, uint64 value, address token, bytes chain, uint16[] idxs, uint8[] v, bytes32[] r, bytes32[] s)

-Unlocks Ethereum tokens according to the incoming information from the pegzone.
+Unlocks Ethereum tokens according to the information from the pegzone.
 Called by the relayers.

 * transfer tokens to `to`
 * hash value for `ecrecover` is calculated as: